L'olivier de Bouhlilet

-L'Olivier de Bouhlilet (Arabic: زيتون بوهليلات) is a 1978 Algerian film film by director Mohamed Nadir Azizi.
+L'Olivier de Bouhlilet (Arabic: زيتون بوهليلات) is a 1978 Algerian film by director Mohamed Nadir Azizi.
 The film is based on a radio story by Malek Haddad, rewritten by Professor Khaled Benmiloud.

 Plot

 Belkacem, a young unemployed man from the Saharan village of Bouhlilet, learns from a dervish that there is a water source near the village's large olive tree.
 After digging, Belkacem finds water, and when he informs the villagers, they take up the cause and urge the municipality to install a water supply system.
 As soon as modernity and its tensions burst into the village, Belkacem's life is turned upside down..